- Introduction

 Next, we will examine how colour can be used to provide additional meaning to the data on the map.
 In GIS, the attributes we will be using for styling can come in two primary ways.
 The first is as an attribute of the polygons that you would find in the attribute table for the layer you are styling.
 The second way, as is provided to us by Stats Canada, has the attributes in a separate data table that can be linked in GIS software to the geometry.

-A great reason that we might want to use data in this way is that the boundary files can be used with a variety of statistics, and for simplicity, we may not want to have hundreds of attributes with the geometry.
+A great reason that we might want to use data in this way is that the boundary files can be used with a variety of statistics, and for simplicity, we may not want to have hundreds of attributes saved to the geometry.
 Instead, we may want to add only the information that we need.

-For reference these data can be downloaded from here:
+You don’t need it today, but for future reference, these data can be downloaded from here:

 https://www12.statcan.gc.ca/census-recensement/2021/dp-pd/index-eng.cfm